Negramaro

+After years spent in the Italian alternative market, they became more widely known in 2005 thanks to their participation in the Sanremo Music Festival 2005 with the song "Mentre tutto scorre".
+The band published nine studio albums, reaching four time the number one on the Italian Albums Chart, and several successful singles and collaborations, including "Estate", "Nuvole e lenzuola", "Parlami d'amore", "Meraviglioso", "Basta così" and "Diamanti".

+Throughout their career they composed two soundtracks albums for the films La febbre directed by Alessandro D'Alatri and Angel of Evil directed by Michele Placido, winning three Nastri d'Argento and being nominated at the David di Donatello.
+Tha band also won a MTV Europe Music Awards and two Premi Lunezia for songwriting.

 Biography

 Debut and Negramaro

 Negramaro formed in 1999 in Copertino, near Lecce.
 In the beginning, helped by live performances, they received good reviews.
 That improved when they met producer Caterina Caselli, who taught them how to record music.

 In 2001 they won the Tim Tour and ended as finalists at the MTV Brand New Talent.

 Their first album, Negramaro, was released in 2003.
 The sound of the album was too alternative for the Italian public, so it did not have much success.
 Two singles were released.
 They were minor hits: "Mono" and "Solo".

 The 000577 Project

 In 2004, Negramaro met Italian producer Corrado Rustici to work on a few songs.
 The collaboration between them spawned a brand new track, "Scusa Se Non Piango", and three remixes of previous songs: "Es-Senza", "Evidentemente" and "Come Sempre".
 The four tracks were added to the other songs from their first album to create 000577, a new edition of their debut work.

 This new edition gave the band a more pop-rock feeling, which was more suitable for the Italian public.
 The 2004 version of "Come Sempre" was released as a single with better success of the previous ones, and was even chosen as the soundtrack to celebrate the 50th birthday of the Italian TV network RAI.